de-dana/Portfolio/README.md

 # Dana Hassan - Portfolio Website

 A modern, responsive portfolio website built with HTML, CSS, and JavaScript.
-This website showcases your skills, projects, and professional information in an elegant and interactive design.
+This website showcases my skills, projects, and professional information in an elegant and interactive design.

 ## Features